giskard73/F1ManagerMods/CarLiveryAddMetallicFinish.md

 - AstonMartin
 - Williams

-1. Unpack the file, `MI_<SourceTeam>_MaterialMask.uasset`.
-These files are stored in this directory.
+The Material Instance files are stored in this directory.

 `/F1Manager22/Content/Cars/RaceTeam/<SourceTeam>/Materials`

+1. Unpack the file, `MI_<SourceTeam>_MaterialMask.uasset`, using either Fmodel or Carefreeduck's unpacker.

-2. Open the newly extracted file using **Asset Editor**.
-Navigate to the 'Header List' section, and edit all entries with the <SourceTeam> name into your desired team, for example, McLaren.
+2. Open the newly extracted file using Asset Editor.
+And navigate to the 'Header List' section, and edit all entries with the `<SourceTeam>` name into your desired team, for example, McLaren.

+It would be easier to edit these using Notepad++, you can easily replace the names and it would retain formatting.
+Paste everything back into AssetEditor once done.